meditationstuff/protocol_1/index.md

 We're, in part, in the realm of personality disorders, used informally--character armor, defensive mechanisms, narcissism, schizoid, borderline, the sorts of things that double-bindingly shock and horrify those around them, that cause some percentage of people around them to go a little bit or a lot insane, that ruin more lives than possibly their own, worst case.

-And/&#8203;but, again, let's be clear, radical self-compassion, radical self-alignment, radical self-care, self-warmth is maybe *necessary*/&#8203;"necessary" for us to look at the "darkest"/&#8203;darkest parts of ourselves.
+And/&#8203;but, again, let's be clear, radical self-compassion, self-kindness, radical self-alignment, radical self-care, self-warmth is maybe *necessary*/&#8203;"necessary" for us to look at the "darkest"/&#8203;darkest parts of ourselves.

 This comes from structural fluidity, patience, time.
 (And help, and love; we'll get to that.)